ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/revisions/including.markdown

      If the time you provided is `April 7 2020`,
      and it is located between two existing revisions dated `April 2 2020` and `April 11 2020`,
      the `April 2` revision will be included.
-* If no revisions exist, an empty `IncludeRevisions` object will be returned.
+* If no revisions exist RavenDB will remember it, and when you ask for the revision it will skip the trip to the server and return `null`.
 ---

 #### Including Revisions By Change Vector